Hurakann/rest-api-sdk-android/README.md

-rest-api-sdk-java-android
+rest-api-sdk-android
 =========================

-Hover API Rest SDK for Java/Android
+Hover API Rest SDK for Android

-Welcome to the Hover SDK for Java/Android, this SDK is for building apps for Android-powered devices based on the Hover API.
-The Hover SDK for Java/Android makes it easy to integrate a full Hover API services into Android apps.
+Welcome to the Hover SDK for Android, this SDK is for building apps for Android-powered devices based on the Hover API.
+The Hover SDK for Android makes it easy to integrate a full Hover API services into Android apps.

 Requirements